Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Inconsistency of the naive string vertices

 Let us denote the space of all inequivalent Riemann surfaces with genus $g$ and $n$ punctures obtained by gluing $I$ pairs of punctures on one or more Riemann surfaces belong to the string vertices $\mathcal{V}^0_{g_i,n_i},$ having appropriate value for $g_i$ and $n_i$, via the plumbing fixture by $V^0_{g,n,I}$.
 In order to check the consistency of the description of string vertices, we have to check whether the space $\mathcal{V}^0_{g,n}\bigcup V^0_{g,n,1}\bigcup\cdots\bigcup V^0_{g,n,3g-3+n} $ provides a single cover of the compactified moduli space $\overline{\mathcal{M}}_{g,n}$:

 In summary, the consistency of the proposed string vertices $\mathcal{V}_{g,n}^0$ can be checked by comparing the hyperbolic length of the closed curves and the induced local coordinates on the surfaces belong to the boundary of the string vertices with the hyperbolic length of the closed curves and the local coordinates on the surfaces obtained via the plumbing fixture of the surfaces belong to the string vertices.
-To do this, we should first answer the following questions: \begin{itemize} \item What are the hyperbolic lengths of non-trivial closed curves on the surface obtained via plumbing fixture of the elementary string vertices? \item What are the local coordinates induced around the punctures on the surface obtained via plumbing fixture of the elementary string vertices? \end{itemize} For this, we should study the hyperbolic metric on the Riemann surfaces obtained via the plumbing fixture of the string vertices.
+To do this, we should first answer the following questions: \begin{itemize} \item What are the hyperbolic lengths of non-trivial closed curves on the surface obtained via plumbing fixture of the elementary string vertices? \item What are the local coordinates induced around the punctures on the surface obtained via plumbing fixture of the elementary string vertices? \end{itemize} For this, we must analyze the hyperbolic metric on the Riemann surfaces obtained via the plumbing fixture of hyperbolic Riemann surfaces.